 The Australian Football Hall of Fame seeks to recognise and enshrine players, coaches, umpires, administrators and media representatives who have made significant contributions to Australian Football – at any level – since the game’s inception in 1858.

 The committee considers candidates on the basis of record, ability, integrity, sportsmanship and character.
 The number of games played, coached or umpired or years of service is a consideration only and does not determine eligibility.

-Players are eligible only after they have been retired from the game for at least three years.
+Players are eligible only after they have been retired from the game for at least five years.
 Coaches, umpires, administrators and media representatives are eligible only after retirement.